chompy/platform_cc/README.md

     $ pip install -r requirements.txt
     $ sudo python setup.py install

 Quick Start
 -----------

+### Platform.sh Cloner

+The following assumes you already have a project up and running on Platform.sh and that you have added your SSH key.

+You can clone a project straight from Platform.sh.
+Follow these steps...

+1) Visit https://accounts.platform.sh/user/api-tokens to create an API token.
+2) Run the following command...

+    ```
+    $ platform_cc platform_sh:login <API_TOKEN>
+    ```
+3) Add your SSH private key to Platform.cc by running the following command...

+    ```
+    $ platform_cc platform_sh:set_ssh -p ~/.ssh/id_rsa
+    ```
+4) Obtain the Platform.sh project ID.
+You can obtain a list of your project ids from the Platform.sh CLI tool or visit the project dashboard and copy it from the URL... `https://console.platform.sh/<USERNAME>/<PROJECT_ID>`

+5) Run the following command to start the cloning process...

+    ```
+    $ platform_cc platform_sh:clone <PROJECT_ID>
+    ```

+### Local Project

 This assumes that you have a project ready to go with all the appropiate configuration files (.platform.app.yaml, etc).

-1) Install Composer credentials, ssh keys, etc.
+Before running any `platform_cc` commands you should make sure that you are in the project's root directory.

+1) (Optional) Set project environment variables.

+    Often times environment variables are used to expose secure credientials to a project.
-    You can use the "var:set" command to set environment variables.
-This can be use to setup Composer credientials for your project.
-The below command is an example of how one might copy their .composer/auth.json in to their project.
+    You can use the `var:set` command to set environment variables.

+    In order to specifically set an environment variable the variable name must be prefixed with `env:`.

+    Example...
+    ```
+    $ platform_cc var:set env:ACCESS_TOKEN secret_token_here
+    ```

+    A common use case might be to set the 'COMPOSER_AUTH' environment variable so that Composer can run without user interaction being required.

+    Composer auth example...
+    ```
     $ platform_cc var:set 'env:COMPOSER_AUTH' " `cat ~/.composer/auth.json | tr -d '\n\r '` "

-        $ platform_cc var:set project:ssh_key `cat ~/.ssh/id_rsa | base64 -w 0`

-        $ platform_cc var:set project:known_hosts `cat ~/.ssh/known_hosts | base64 -w 0`

-    (Use `base64 -b 0` on Macs)

 2) Start in the root directory of the project.

+    ```
     $ platform_cc project:start
+    ```

     This will pull all the needed Docker images and run the build commands for your application(s).

-3) Setup Databases and Other Services

-    You should now install databases and setup other services.
+3) (Optional) Install database dumps.

-    You can use the 'mysql:sql' command to run SQL queries and gain access to the MySQL console.
+    As of writting this MySQL is the only supported database.
+You can use the `mysql:sql` command to access the MySQL interactive shell and run queries.
+You can also pass queries in through STDIN.

-    For example:
+    STDIN example...

+    ```
+    $ cat db_dump.sql | platform_cc mysql:sql -d main
+    ```

+    Platform.sh CLI example...

+    ```
     $ platform db:dump -emaster -fdb_dump.sql

-    $ cat db_dump.sql | platform_cc mysql:sql -dmain
+    $ cat db_dump.sql | platform_cc mysql:sql -d main
+    ```

 4) Run deploy hooks.

+    Deploy hooks are not ran automatically.
+You can run your project's deploy hooks with the following command...

+    ```
     $ platform_cc application:deploy
+    ```

     This runs the deploy hooks defined in .platform.app.yaml.
-If you have multiple applications you will need to run this command for each application.
+If you have multiple applications you will
+    need to run this command for each application.

+    ```
-        $ platform_cc application:deploy --name=application_name
+    $ platform_cc application:deploy --name application_name
+    ```

 Supported Languages